 -n(no prompt) option.

 The following example configures the Developer edition of SQL Server with the MSSQL_PID environment variable.
-It also sets the SA user password with the MSSQL_SA_PASSWORD environment variable.
+It also accepts the EULA (ACCEPT_EULA) and sets the SA user password (MSSQL_SA_PASSWORD).
 The

 You can also create a script that performs other actions.
 For example, you could install other SQL Server packages.